 • Never put a seat belt over yourself and a child.
 During a crash, the belt could press deep into the child and cause very serious injuries.

-Protecting Larger Children

-When a child reaches the recommended weight or height limit for a forward-facing child seat, the child should sit in the back seat and wear a lap/shoulder belt.
+Protecting Larger Children When a child reaches the recommended weight or height limit for a forward-facing child seat, the child should sit in the back seat on a booster and wear a lap/shoulder belt.

-If a child is too short for the shoulder part of the belt to properly fit, we recommend that the child use a booster seat until the child is tall enough to use the seat belt without a booster.
+We recommend that the child use a booster seat until the child is tall enough to use the seat belt without a booster.